 Do I need to fill out a separate fee waiver for the additional colleges to which I’m applying?

 If a student is applying via postal mail, a hard copy of the NACAC fee waiver must be sent directly to the school’s admission office.

 Can someone other than my school counselor sign my fee waiver form?

 Yes.
 If someone else at your school is considered a designated official, he or she may sign the form.
 In addition, professionals at community-based organizations, independent educational consultants, and TRIO representatives are also authorized to sign the form.

 If you are a non-school official signing a student’s fee waiver, please affix a business card (or a sheet that includes your full contact information) to the request form.
-The stamp/seal and CEEB/program numbers may be left blank.
+The CEEB/program numbers may be left blank.

 Can I use the NACAC fee waiver for the SAT or ACT?